EDUS 101. Teacher Cadet Program. 3 Hours.

 EDUS 660.
 Research Methods in Education.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, hybrid or face-to-face).
 3 credits.
 Designed to provide an introductory understanding of educational research and evaluation studies.
 Emphasizes fundamental concepts, procedures and processes appropriate for use in basic, applied and developmental research.
 Includes developing skills in critical analysis of research studies.
 Analyzes the assumptions, uses and limitations of different research designs.
 Explores methodological and ethical issues of educational research.
 Students either conduct or design a study in their area of educational specialization.

 EDUS 661.
 Educational Evaluation: Models and Designs.
 3 Hours.